Ayathan Gopalan: Sugunavardhini Movement and Depressed Classes Mission

 In the year 1900, Gopalan and wife Kausallyaammal initiated the Sugunavardhini Movement and extended his social reform activities.
 Through this movement, he worked to foster human values in children, attract children to his social activities, protect the rights of women, and provide free education to girls and marginalised sections of society.
 He established the Lady Chandhawarkar Elementary School at Calicut with the intention to educate girls and the Dalit (Harijan) communities.

 In 1909 he established the Depressed Classes Mission for the upliftment of Harijan (Dalit) communities in Kerala, under which he established schools and provided free education for downtrodden sections of the society.
-He established a boarding school at Kallai, Kozhikode, One day and night school at Palakkad, and a day school at Thalassery under the Depressed Classes Mission.
+He established a boarding school at Kallai, Calicut, One day and night school at Palakkad, and a day school at Thalassery under the Depressed Classes Mission.
 The Brahmosamajists of Palakkad and Telicherry took care of the day to day activities of these schools.

 He founded "Ayathan Weaving mill's" for giving secure jobs to the underprivileged section's and also the "Ayathan Clinic and Dispensary" where free treatment's were given for the poor and the underprivileged.
 Around 1920's a Medical school started by the British Government named the Medical School, Mananchira (Now training institute function here) This was a branch of Madras Medical College and Dr. Ayathan Gopalan was appointed as the Professor of this Medical School.
 He also served as the registrar of Special Marriage act and was given the rank and adored as the honorary Magistrate by the British Indian Government.